 When should I winterize my RV?

 Ideally, you’ll want to have your RV winterized before temperatures dip below freezing for more than 24 hours to avoid damage to your rig’s plumbing system.
 After your last camping trip of the season, you should start taking steps to prepare your RV for the winter months.
-If you’re hiring a professional, this means scheduling your winterization as early as possible as this service can book quickly once cold weather arrives.
+If you’re hiring a professional, this means scheduling your winterization as early as possible, as this service can book quickly once cold weather arrives.

 What happens if I don’t winterize my RV before temperatures fall?